 \section{Introduction}

-The approaches of repeatedly creating Monte-Carlo (artificial) data to help assess uncertainty and make statistical inference have proven to be an effective method in the literature; see, e.g., \citet{EfroTibs93,fishman1996, Robert2016, Hannig2016}, and references therein.
-Most of these approaches, however, rely on the large sample central limit theorem (CLT) or related works to justify their inference validity.
-Their applicability to more complicated problems, especially those involving discrete or non-numerical parameters and non-numerical data (e.g., the unknown number of clusters; models A, B, ...; architecture parameters (layers/number of neurons) in neural networks; space partitions in tree models; graphical network models; population ranks; etc.), is limited.
-In this article, we develop a fundamentally new and wide-reaching artificial-sample-inspired inferential framework and provide comprehensive supporting theories that can be used for such complicated problems plus more.
-The proposed framework, called {\it repro samples method}, does not need to rely on large sample theories or likelihood functions.
+The approaches of creating artificial data to help assess uncertainty for inference have proven to be an effective method in the literature; see, e.g., \citet{EfroTibs93, fishman1996, Robert2016, Hannig2016, dalmasso2022}, and references therein.
+Except for a few recent works, most of the approaches, however, still rely on large-sample central limit theorem (CLT) to justify their inference validity.
+Their applicability to more complex problems, especially those involving discrete or non-numerical parameters and non-numerical data is limited.
+In this article, we develop a fundamentally new and wide-reaching artificial-sample-inspired inferential framework, with supporting theories, for these complex problems and more.
+The framework, called {\it repro samples method}, does not need to rely on CLT or likelihood functions.
 It is especially effective for difficult {\it irregular inference problems}.
-Here, following \cite{wasserman2020universal}, the {\it irregular inference problems} refer to those ``highly non-trivial'' and ``complex setups'' to which the regularity assumptions (for large sample theories) do not apply.
-Although our focus is mostly on finite-sample inference, the proposed framework has direct extensions to the situations where the large sample theorem does hold.
+Here, following \cite{wasserman2020universal}, the irregular problems refer to those ``highly non-trivial'' and ``complex'' setups to which the regularity assumptions for large-sample theories do not apply.
+Although our focus is mostly on finite-sample inference, the proposed framework has direct extensions to the situations where the large-sample theorem holds as well.